 According to them, they “apply the top standard adopted by credit and debit card providers, PCI DSS Level 1, to our hot wallets and regularly audit the compliance elements associated with this process.”
 While PCI Level 1 is the highest achievable level, it only means that they get a third-party audit every year.

 There have also been user complaints about 2FA resets taking over a week to go through.
+To add to that, there’s many users who get their funds locked for months because of “suspicious activity”.

 Wondering how to open a CEX account?
 It’s easy and straightforward.
 Keep reading for a step-by-step explanation of the onboarding process.